felixfong227/node-whatthefunction/README.md

    // The name of the function(You will use it when ever you want to call that function)
    name: "hellopony",
    // Description about your function
-   what: "A demo function what tell's you how to use this module" },function(name) {
+   what: "A demo function what tell's you how to use this module",
+   do: function(name) {
        // The code block you want to be using at this function console.log("Nice to meet you " + name);
+   }
 });
 ```